TejasT10/tejarsenal.github.io/README.md

 # tejarsenal.github.io
-Welcome to the dashboard of the League team
+Welcome to the dashboard of the Premier League team
 <br>-Arsenal